cuongndc9/graphql-http2-microservices/service/README.md

 # service-template

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "We may encounter many defeats but we must not be defeated." - Maya Angelou
+> "It is during our darkest moments that we must focus to see the light." - Aristotle
 <!-- INSPIRATIONAL_QUOTE_END -->